cdelorme/rathena-docker/db/readme.md

 ## execution

-**The `full` container that runs a complete rathena instance depends on this image being labeled as `rathenadb:latest`, which can be built via:**
+**The `full` container that runs a complete rathena instance depends on this image being labeled as `rathena-db:latest`, which can be built via:**

-	docker build -t "rathenadb:latest" .
+	docker build -t "rathena-db:latest" .

 ## notes